MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/manage/authentication/authentication.md

 localization_priority: Normal
 ms.collection: IT_Skype16
 ms.assetid: d7b17445-1b01-4b7a-9b7f-f86ad59f1a2b
-description: 'Resumo: Use os procedimentos a seguir para gerenciar a autenticação e a segurança do Skype for Business Server.' ms.openlocfilehash: 682f2c935ea25de3bd4cf4aded60d36430d65e55 ms.sourcegitcommit: e64c50818cac37f3d6f0f96d0d4ff0f4bba24aef ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 02/06/2020 ms.locfileid: "41818843"
+description: 'Resumo: use os procedimentos a seguir para gerenciar a segurança e a autenticação do Skype for Business Server.' ms.openlocfilehash: 57cb9d6a94c604d155fef9bb784ff6afccbdfc2d ms.sourcegitcommit: c528fad9db719f3fa96dc3fa99332a349cd9d317 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 01/12/2021 ms.locfileid: "49828491"
 ---
-# <a name="manage-authentication-in-skype-for-business-server"></a>Gerenciar a autenticação no Skype for Business Server
+# <a name="manage-authentication-in-skype-for-business-server"></a>Gerenciar autenticação no Skype for Business Server

 **Resumo:** Use os procedimentos a seguir para gerenciar a segurança e a autenticação do Skype for Business Server.